ManeMkh/Yerevan-mean-temperature-forecasting/README.md

 **Evaluation metric:** Root Mean Squared Error (RMSE) on both **train and test sets**.

-The **best-performing model** was **Exponential Smoothing**, providing the most accurate predictions for weekly mean temperatures.
+The **best-performing model** was **Auto ARIMA**, providing the most accurate predictions for weekly mean temperatures.

 ---

 ## Evaluation & Results

 - Models were evaluated using **RMSE** on both train and test sets.
-- **Exponential Smoothing** achieved the lowest RMSE and provided the most reliable weekly forecasts.
+- **Auto ARIMA** achieved the lowest RMSE and provided the most reliable weekly forecasts.